Primis1/Obsidian-Vault/front-end/JS Base/4 Operators/Transitions.md

 }
 ```

-3. #return - remember that every function has a value, so operator #return returns the value of an expression inside of the function.
+3. #return - used to set an execution value to the function, if won't declare a value to be returned, it changes remain only within the function scope, and function as a variable won't work
-	1. can prevent the circle of for loop
+	1. can exit the loop
 	```ts
 	function sqr(x: number) {return x*x}
 	sqr(20)  //=> 40, but without return it will throw undefiend